Best Practices: Company Level Submittal Settings

 Why should I do this now?

-Procore's Submittals tool allows you to route any type of document that might require an approval workflow on your project.
+With Procore's Submittals tool, you can route any type of document that might require an approval workflow on your project.
 Submittal Types allow you to organise those documents by creating separate categories of submittals.
-These types are filterable and reportable to make it easy for your project teams to find specifically what they are looking for.
-Gone is the day when you needed to look through a 100-page submittal to find a specific data sheet!
+See Create Custom Submittal Types.
+Your project team can filter and report on submittals based on their type to easily find the data they need.

 Best Practice